kohler/peteramati/doc/db.md

 Peteramati stores student repositories in Git as remotes.
-Peteramati initializes up to 16 bare repositories in `PADIR/repo`, subdirectories `repo0` through `repof`; call these the *cache repositories*.
+Peteramati initializes up to 16 bare repositories in `PADIR/repo`, subdirectories `repo0` through `repof`, which are called *cache repositories*.
 Each student repository is a remote in one cache repository, identified by its `cacheid`.
 For instance, `repoid` 200 will show up as a remote `repo200` in cache repository `repo/repof`.

 Handout repositories are cloned in every cache repository, to facilitate `git diff`.